Overview to Unified Service Desk

-Unified Service Desk for Dynamics 365 Customer Engagement provides a configurable framework for quickly building applications for call centers so that agents can get a unified view of the customer data stored in Dynamics 365 for Customer Engagement apps.
-You can aggregate customer information from different areas in Customer Engagement into an integrated desktop that provides a 360° view of the customer interactions.
+Unified Service Desk for Dynamics 365 model-driven apps provides a configurable framework for quickly building applications for call centers so that agents can get a unified view of the customer data stored in the Common Data Service platform.
+You can aggregate customer information from different areas in the Common Data Service platform into an integrated desktop that provides a 360° view of the customer interactions.
 This gives your customer service agents immediate access to business critical information so they can quickly engage with customers and address queries and issues.

-Unified Service Desk, which is built using the User Interface Integration (UII) framework, is designed as a series of adapters and modules that facilitate management of Customer Engagement UI elements (such as pages and dialogs), automatic loading of related records, agent scripting, a configurable toolbar, and so on.
-Unified Service Desk can be configured and administered using Dynamics 365 for Customer Engagement apps or Microsoft Dynamics 365 for Outlook.
+Unified Service Desk, which is built using the User Interface Integration (UII) framework, is designed as a series of adapters and modules that facilitate management of UI elements (such as pages and dialogs), automatic loading of related records, agent scripting, a configurable toolbar, and so on.
+Unified Service Desk can be configured and administered using the Common Data Service platform or Microsoft Dynamics 365 for Outlook.
 Using Unified Service Desk to configure agent applications doesn’t require you to write code for the most part, and therefore reduces the lead time to design an agent application as per your business requirements.
 Also, with the computer telephony integration (CTI) framework of UII, organizations can build adapters to connect Unified Service Desk with their existing CTI infrastructure to support customer communication in agent desktops over various channels such as chat, email, or telephone.

 What is User Interface Integration?

 Unified Service Desk leverages the power of the User Interface Integration (UII) framework to help you quickly configure a customized agent application.
-The UII framework lets you build and deploy composite agent applications that can provide unified access to customer information in Dynamics 365 for Customer Engagement apps and external systems, and can aggregate different modes of customer interactions or channels.
+The UII framework lets you build and deploy composite agent applications that can provide unified access to customer information in the Common Data Service platform and external systems, and can aggregate different modes of customer interactions or channels.
 UII provides a framework for non-intrusive integration of existing line-of-business (LOB) systems at the UI level.
 For more information about how you can use UII, see Unified Service Desk and the UII framework.

 What makes up Unified Service Desk?